Drug and Alcohol Abuse – What To Do If Your Child Is Involved with Drugs or Alcohol?

 It’s okay to admit that you’ve tried drugs in the past, but stress that it was a mistake and that you regret it.
 If you’ve had alcohol or drug abuse issues, you could tell your child that you’ve struggled in the past and don’t want to see them take that same path.

 If your child does admit to drug or alcohol use, ask them why they tried the substances.
 Your questions can help you gain a better understanding of the situation.
-At the conclusion of the talk, let your child know that you’re always there for them.
+After the talk, let your child know that you’re always there for them.

 Stay Vigilant